 Failing Your G Test in Ontario: The Bottom Line

 Failing the G Test in Ontario may feel disheartening at first.
-However, it by no means signals the end of your journey towards obtaining your full driver’s license.
+However, what happens if you fail your G test doesn’t signal the end of your journey towards obtaining your full driver’s license.
 Approach the situation with a positive mindset, learn from your mistakes and use the experience to become a better driver.

 Remember, many successful drivers have faced setbacks along the way.
 With determination and perseverance, you can overcome this hurdle and achieve your goal of becoming a licensed Ontario driver!